Brazil beats Peru to win 1st Copa América title since 2007

 The last time it won the Copa América at home had been in 1989, when Romário scored the winner against Uruguay at the Maracanã.

-Brazil’s only other title since 2007 came in the 2013 Confederations Cup, also at home.
+Brazil’s only other trophy since 2007 came in the 2013 Confederations Cup, also at home.

-It was an even match from the start, with Brazil not being able to press too much despite being urged on by most of the crowd at the Maracanã.
+Brazil arrived as a heavy favorite but it was an even match from the start, with the hosts not being able to press too much despite being urged on by most of the crowd at the Maracanã.

-Everton opened the scoring in the 15th minute from close range after a well-placed cross by Gabriel Jesus, who made a great run down the right flank.
+Everton opened the scoring in the 15th from close range after a well-placed cross by Gabriel Jesus, who made a surging run down the right flank.

+The 23-year-old Everton was elevated to the starting lineup after Neymar was ruled out of the tournament because of an ankle injury.

-Guerrero equalized for Peru by converting a 44th-minute penalty kick after a handball by Brazil defender Thiago Silva.
+Veteran striker Paolo Guerrero equalized for Peru by converting a 44th-minute penalty kick after a handball by Brazil defender Thiago Silva.
+It was the only goal conceded by Brazil in six matches.

-Gabriel Jesus put Brazil ahead again in the third minute of first-half stoppage time with a low shot after an assist from midfielder Arthur.
+Gabriel Jesus put the hosts ahead again in the third minute of first-half stoppage time with a low shot after an assist from midfielder Arthur.

 Peru tried to take control after Gabriel Jesus was sent off for a hard foul on an opponent, but the visitors were not able to create many significant chances.